CMSDAS/root-short-exercise/_episodes/01-introduction.md

 We have prepared this example analysis as common baseline for learning the technologies discussed in this workshop.
 The goal is to have a working example that is simple yet complex enough to demonstrate common problems and their solutions in physics analysis.

+The analysis is taken from the [CERN Open Data portal](http://opendata.web.cern.ch/record/12350) and modified to fit our needs.
+You can find there additional information complementing the explanation below.

 ## The analysis

 This analysis uses data and simulated events at the CMS experiment from 2012 with the goal of studying decays of a Higgs boson into two tau leptons.
 The final state is a muon lepton and a hadronically decaying tau lepton.
 The analysis loosely follows the setup [of the official CMS analysis published in 2014](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-13-004/index.html).